aimclub/StableGNN/README.md

 | **macOS**   | ✅    |         |         |         |

-When Torch and Torch Geometric are installed clone this repo and run:
+When Torch and Torch Geometric are installed clone this repo and run inside repo directory:

 ```
 pip install .